-It is widely acknowledged that the birth of the euro on January 1, 1999 was a milestone in the process of European integration.
-Giving up national sovereignty in monetary matters was a very bold move of truly historical proportions.
-It will have long-lasting economic and political consequences.
-It should promote efficiency, transparency, and growth.
+It is almost a common-place to state that the birth of the euro on January 1, 1999 was a milestone in the process of European integration.
+Giving up national sovereignty in monetary matters was without doubt a very bold move of historical proportions.
+It will have long lasting economic and political consequences.
+It is meant to promote efficiency, transparency, and growth.
 The creation of a single currency should also act as catalyst towards further European integration.
 Moreover, and this is really what I would like to focus on today, the creation of the euro has changed the world's monetary landscape.
 I believe that one can say without fear of exaggeration that it has led to a new international monetary order.
-And for most of it, this is very good news indeed.
+Countries such as Israel and Switzerland, situated on the periphery of the euro area, are affected as well.
+I would like to share with you some of our experiences in this regard, and I would be very interested to know to what extent these findings apply to your country too.

-2. Our pre-euro fears
+2. Our pre-euro worries

-To be honest, I must admit that prior to the introduction of the euro we were somewhat worried at the Swiss National Bank.
-Although we fully appreciated the benefits that Switzerland would draw from the creation of the euro in terms of increased transparency and lower transaction costs, we were also quite concerned about possible risks.
-We had three main fears.
+Quite frankly, my colleagues and I at the Swiss National Bank were somewhat worried before the introduction of the euro.
+Although we fully appreciated the benefits that Switzerland would draw from the creation of the euro in terms of increased transparency and lower transaction costs, we were also quite concerned about the possible risks.
+Three of these came to mind.

-First, we were concerned that the Swiss franc might be in for a roller-coaster ride.
+First, we feared that the Swiss franc might be in for a bumpy ride.
 In the past, whenever the dollar was under attack, international investors turned their attention to the German mark and the Swiss franc.
 Their status as safe-haven currencies meant that at times of turbulences on foreign exchange markets they would move well beyond what economic fundamentals could justify.
-In fact, the Swiss franc often exhibited a tendency to appreciate even more than the German mark, a phenomenon that was often attributed to the relative narrowness of the Swiss financial markets.
-Now with the German mark gone, wouldn't all attention focus on the Swiss franc?
-Would it not mean that in any dollar crisis the franc would have to bear even more of the adjustment than in the past?
-Even worse, what would happen if the euro itself were under attack?
+In fact, the Swiss franc often revealed a tendency to appreciate even more than the German mark, a phenomenon that was generally attributed to the relative narrowness of the Swiss financial markets.
+Now with the German mark gone, wouldn't all attention focus almost exclusively on our currency?
+Would it not mean that in a dollar crisis the franc would have to bear even more of the adjustment than in the past?
+Even more frightful, what would happen if the euro itself were under attack?
 The last thing we needed was for the franc to become the first currency in the line of fire, or something like the lightening rod of the international monetary system.